 What if I am in a common-law relationship?

 The Ontario Family Law Act does not require common-law spouses to equalize their Net Family Property.
-They may choose to do so under a domestic contract.
-A court order or family arbitration award may also require a payment.
-Common law spouses who are considering dividing their pension assets should seek legal advice.
+They may choose to do so under a domestic contract or a family arbitration award.
+Common-law spouses who are considering dividing their pension assets should seek legal advice.

 Common-law status makes a difference as to whether you must equalize Net Family Property.
 It does not make a difference for many other issues including spousal and child support and pension survivor benefits.